 Phase 2: Opportunity scoring (Day 3-5)

-The scoring produces a 2x2: high-feasibility / high-time-saved goes to the top of the roadmap.
-High-risk items get pushed later or left alone.
-We are deliberately conservative — recommending automation that fails publicly is a worse outcome than recommending less.
+The scoring produces a 2x2: high-feasibility and high-time-saved goes to the top of the roadmap.
+High-risk items get pushed later or left alone entirely.
+We are deliberately conservative on the risk axis, because recommending automation that fails publicly is a worse outcome for both of us than recommending fewer things with higher confidence.

 Phase 3: ROI estimation (Day 5-7)

 Every estimate has a range, not a point.
-We would rather say "€8,000-€15,000 annual return" than pretend to a precision we cannot defend.
+We would rather say "€8,000-€15,000 annual return" than pretend to a precision we cannot defend from a seven-day audit.
+The range is honest.
+The point estimate would not be.

 Phase 4: Roadmap and strategy call (Day 7-10)